-a.
-The State's revenue receipts have increased.
+- a.
+The State's revenue receipts have increased. - b.

-- b.
 Non-tax revenue as a percent of GSDP has revealed a decline. - c.
-Sales tax/VAT is the main source of tax revenue.
+Sales tax/VAT is the main source of tax revenue. - d.
+All the above.

 2. With respect to expenditure statements of state, which is/are correct?